What to Eat, Drink, and Where to Celebrate St. Patrick's Day in Westchester

 Spillane Group Restaurants

 The Spillane trio of restaurants is offering the traditional Irish fare you’d expect from these popular restaurants, no green required.
-Mickey, Molly, and Maggie’s will all offer traditional Irish music alongside their specials.
-Both Molly’s and Mickey’s serve as the official celebration spots for their town’s holiday parades.
+Mickey, Molly, and Maggie’s will all offer traditional Irish music alongside their soda bread, corned beef, shepherd's pie, and other specials, and serve as semi-official celebration spots following their town’s holiday parades.

 431 White Plains Rd